 - Warm, red skin over the affected joint

 - Loss of hand grip and grip strength

 Being overweight and smoking can cause arthritis to worsen.
-Thus, incrementally losing weight and smoking cessation are going to help ease the pain of the condition.
-Plus, you can try to incorporate these six foods that are good for arthritis.
+Losing weight incrementally and quitting smoking help ease the pain of the condition.
+Plus, you can try to incorporate these five foods that help with arthritis.

-No, you are not going to run a marathon.
+You will not run a marathon.
 In fact, there are certain exercises that you will want to avoid.
-The list below shows which ones not to do.
+The list below shows that.

 - High-impact aerobics

 - Repeating the same movement, such as a tennis serve, again and again

 Anything that is going to put extra stress on the joint is not beneficial.
 Instead, it will make the pain worse.
 However, there are ways to build muscles around the affected joints without affecting the joints.
 Plus, stretching and movement can decrease pain, increase your range of motion, and make muscles stronger to increase endurance.
 A physical therapist can help you with these.
 In general, exercises like water exercises, walking, or cycling are good, low impact exercises to consider.

 Medication is not a magic bullet to treat arthritis.
 It is part of a larger plan that includes some of the points.
 In some cases, over-the-counter medications and creams can help reduce or eliminate pain that may come from doing activities like gardening after being inside all winter.
 However, you should avoid trying to overmedicate with over-the-counter medications, as they do have the potential for negative side effects.